9re/git-filter-credentials-test/README.md

 		required
 ```

+you may need special settings if you are using perlbrew or something like that.

 * write replacement rule to `<GIT_ROOT>/.git.filter.credentials` like this.

 ```
 <CLIENT_TOKEN>="actual client token"
 <CLIENT_SECRET>="actual client secret"
 ```

+* write the config file `<GIT_ROOT>/.git.filter.credentials` into .gitignore as it contains credentials. ***this part is VERY IMPORTANT***

 * embed credentials to the files. for, this repo, change config.h as following